MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/set-up-content-understanding.md

 1. In the Microsoft 365 admin center, under **Users**, click **Active users**.

-2. Select the users that you want to license, and click **Manage product licenses**.
+2. Select the users that you want to license, and choose **Manage product licenses**.

 3. Choose **Apps** from the drop-down menu.